gilesknap/k3s-minecraft/useful/deployed/backup-sqlite/README.md

 Backup server folder to NFS
 =======================

+TODO: copying the database file while k3s is running is prone to corruption, I should use dump instead.
+See https://stackoverflow.com/a/43398520/8613945

 The enclosed `cron_sqlite_backup.yaml` sets up a kubernetes cron job to backup the server folder periodically to an NFS folder.
 For this to work as is requires that the auto provisioning storage class is set up